 While there are countless ways to catagorize martial arts in general, Japanese martial arts typically fall within two distinct catagories based on age: Koryu Bujutsu and Gendai Budo.
-Literally translating to “Old School”, a Koryu is any martial arts system whose founding predates the Meiji Restoration in 1868.
-The Meiji Restoration is notable since it […]
+Koryu vs Gendai Literally translating to “Old School”, a Koryu is any martial arts system whose founding predates the Meiji Restoration in 1868.
+The Meiji Restoration is […]

 Sometimes I’m shocked at the shear ego and hubris of Martial Artists.
 Especially since letting go of ego is such a huge part of Japanese Budo.
 But some people, talented or not, are completely wrapped up in themselves.
 And my recent exchange might take the cake.
 I’m not here to publicly shame anyone, but rather […]